andrebrener/crypto_predictor/README.md

 - Run [get_market_cap.py](https://github.com/andrebrener/crypto_predictor/blob/master/get_market_cap.py) to get the historical weekly market caps.
 - To see if the model works, first run [backtest.py](https://github.com/andrebrener/crypto_predictor/blob/master/backtest.py) and check if the recommendations would have been successful in the past.
 - Run [main.py](https://github.com/andrebrener/crypto_predictor/blob/master/main.py).
 - When the script finishes, if there are recommendations you will receive an email to the address defined in constants.
 There will be no email if there are no recommendations.
 You can check the script log in the console or in the log file created.

+## Disclaimer

+This application was created for information purposes and is not a sure-fire profit machine.
+I'm not responsable of what the application recommends, so please use it at your own risk.

+The Crypto market is very volatile and still in development, meaning that both the market and the application may fail at any time.